The Inward Investment and International Taxation Review: Hong Kong

-A super tax deduction scheme for research and development (R&D) expenditure was introduced on 2 November 2018 and applies to expenditures incurred by enterprises on R&D activities conducted after 1 April 2018.
+A super tax deduction scheme for R&D expenditure was introduced on 2 November 2018 and applies to expenditures incurred by enterprises on R&D activities conducted after 1 April 2018.
 Under this new scheme, a 300 per cent tax deduction will be offered for the first HK$2 million of qualifying R&D expenditure and, for expenditure in excess of HK$2 million, HK$6 million plus a 200 per cent tax deduction.
 In April 2019, the IRD issued DIPN No. 55 to provide guidance on the application of the new super tax deduction scheme.
 It also emphasises the need to maintain adequate documentation of R&D activities and expenditure to support any deduction claims.

 Capital and income

 Hong Kong does not impose tax on capital gains.
-However, the issue as to whether income constitutes trading profits or non-taxable capital gains arises frequently in relation to the disposal of real property.
+However, the issue of whether income constitutes trading profits or non-taxable capital gains arises frequently in relation to the disposal of real property.
 Relevant factors include the frequency of the transactions, the accounting treatment adopted by the taxpayer, how long the property was held, how the property was financed and developed, and the reason for its sale.
 Profits obtained from properties acquired, developed and then sold are generally regarded as trading profits.

 Hong Kong allows losses to be carried forward indefinitely.